 Inside Glenwood Park, the drift catcher dam holds back downed trees and debris from flowing further downstream.
 Completed in 1923, it was designed to prevent a repeat of the 1915 flood.
 In 1965 a miniature railway was constructed atop the dam.
 On the downstream side of the dam is Erie Zoo, home to 300 species of animals within its 15 acres.

 Rivers that flow through zoos provide the appearance of a natural home for some of the resident animals.
-Similarly, the Bronx River flows through Bronx Zoo.
+Similarly, the Bronx River flows through Bronx Zoo, the Kaitzbach flows past Dresden’s zoo, and the Birsig flows through Basel’s zoo.
 I’ve also written about miniature railroads running through parks on my Dresden photo essay.

 Leaving the zoo, Mill Creek flows through a deep ravine until it plunges into darkness at its portal, located on West 30th Street, between Erie Street and Glenwood Park Avenue.
 For the next two miles, the tomato-shaped tunnel collects runoff from street curbs on the surface, increasing the volume of the water that it carries.